espocrm/documentation/user-guide/printing-to-pdf.md

 ## Templates

-Templates tab is hidden by default.
-Administrator can add it at Administration > User Interface.
+Available at Administration > PDF Templates.

 For more precise editing it's recommended to use Code View mode.